-Composite suspensions are characterised with much greater viscosity than liquid metals, therefore their castability and capability of filling the mould cavity is significantly lower.
+Composite suspensions castability and capability of filling the mould cavity are significantly lower than liquid metals due to their much greater viscosity.
 As a result, the production of castings made of such slurries is only possible due to the casting technologies which apply the forced filling of the mould cavity.
 The high-pressure die casting seems to be the most suitable technology for the production of metal composite castings [1-5].

 The magnitude of pressure exerted on metal during formation of a casting in the pressure die can be modified at will during the subsequent stages of the process, taking the values from 0.2 to 300 MPa.
-The high injection velocity, the high pressure during the die filling, and the quick crystallization of a casting in the die contribute to such advantages of the pressure die casting technology as high productivity, from 30 to 3600 shots per hour, high accuracy and dimensional stability of castings, as well as the precision of a replica, the high surface smoothness of castings which allows to avoid further machining, the possibility of obtaining the thin-walled castings of the wall thickness even less than 0.5 mm, better mechanical, physical, and chemical properties due to the fine-grain structure of castings [1, 2, 6-8].
+The high injection velocity, the high pressure during the die filling, and the quick crystallization of a casting in the die contribute to such advantages of the pressure die casting technology as high productivity, from 30 to 3600 shots per hour, high accuracy and dimensional stability of castings, as well as the precision of a replica, the high surface smoothness of castings which allows to avoid further machining, the possibility of obtaining the thin-walled castings of the wall thickness even less than 0.5 mm, better mechanical, physical and special properties due to the fine-grain structure of castings [2, 5-8].
 The factors limiting the application range of the die casting technology include: high costs of tooling (pressure die and consumable parts) and the production machines (pressure die casting machine, manipulators), the limited size and weight of pressure castings, the limited quantity of foundry alloys which can be processed in this way.